tommyreins/tommyreins.github.io/_pages/about.md

 ### 2023

-🚀 Founded [Expedition Nimrod](https://expeditionnimrod.com) to deliver modern software tools to manufacturers.
+🚀 Launched [Expedition Nimrod](https://expeditionnimrod.com) to deliver modern software tools to manufacturers.
 Check out our MVP: **PeakPro**!

 ✍ Writing [poems](/poems/) and a guide to résumé perfection.